tribixbite/awesome/README.md

 *   [WillSnowdon/react-shadow-drive](https://github.com/WillSnowdon/react-shadow-drive) - Basic react hook and some utils for Shadow Drive
 *   [tusharjo/mockzilla](https://github.com/tusharjo/mockzilla) - The fastest way to mock API calls for your React / Vue.js / Angular apps for FREE!.
 *   [project-serum/oyster-swap](https://github.com/project-serum/oyster-swap) -
-*   [metaplex-foundation/js](https://github.com/metaplex-foundation/js) - The new Metaplex JavaScript SDK
+*   [metaplex-foundation/js](https://github.com/metaplex-foundation/js) - A JavaScript SDK for interacting with Metaplex's programs
 *   [StrataFoundation/strata](https://github.com/StrataFoundation/strata) - Strata Protocol is an open-source protocol to launch tokens around a person, project, idea, or collective on Solana.
 *   [ohaddahan/cloudflare-shadow-uploader](https://github.com/ohaddahan/cloudflare-shadow-uploader) -
 *   [cardinal-labs/cardinal-staking-ui](https://github.com/cardinal-labs/cardinal-staking-ui) - The UI for staking NFTs on Solana.
 Cardinal staking UI can be treated as an admin interface for stake pools hosted by cardinal-staking as well as a barebones end-user staking UI